 Choosing an addiction treatment program can seem overwhelming due to the vast number of choices available.
 There are certain advantages to each type of rehabilitation treatment.
 Residential rehab, also known as inpatient rehab, is a very successful approach to treatment, especially in the early stages of recovery.

-Residential care means that you stay on-site during your recovery and detoxification process.
+Residential care means that you stay on-site (overnight) during your recovery and detoxification process.
 In the initial stages, addiction treatment involves detoxification, or the process where your body rids itself of the substance that has been propelling the addiction.
 This process can often bring withdrawal symptoms that are difficult to face, but the advantage of going through this initial stage of addiction recovery within the controlled environment of an inpatient care rehabilitation facility is that you will be surrounded by specialists who will make the process as smooth and comfortable as possible.
 1

 Substance Detox in a Safe Environment